FAQ-Frequently Asked Questions

 What is a Double Materiality Analysis, and Why is it Important for Your Company?

-If your company is subject to CSRD reporting, you need to conduct a double materiality analysis.
-But what exactly is it?
+If your company is subject to CSRD reporting, you must conduct a double materiality assessment.
+But what does that actually mean?

-A double materiality analysis determines what needs to be reported in your CSRD report and what can be omitted.
-It consists of two parts: inside-out and outside-in.
+A double materiality assessment determines which topics should be reported in your CSRD report and which can be omitted.
+This assessment evaluates topics based on two dimensions:

 What is an LCA?